guardian/dotcom-rendering/docs/architecture/025-click-to-view.md

 SoundcloudBlockElement | no | Soundcloud claim to not track users SpotifyBlockElement | yes | Spotify track users TweetBlockElement | no | twitter support a [do-not-track](https://developer.twitter.com/en/docs/twitter-for-websites/privacy) feature
-VideoBlockElement | yes | These contain videos from random providers which may track.
+VideoBlockElement | no | These contain videos from random providers which may track.
+However we do not currently render these videos 😱
 VideoFacebookBlockElement | yes | Facebook
 VideoVimeoBlockElement | no | Vimeo provide a 'do-not-track' feature VideoYoutubeBlockElement | no | Youtube provide a 'do-not-track' feature